medialab/minet/docs/cli.md

 Optional Arguments:
   --compress                    Whether to compress the downloaded files when
                                 saving on disk using -w/--write.
+  --factory                     Whether crawl target is a crawler factory
+                                function.
   --folder-strategy FOLDER_STRATEGY
                                 Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues